avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/rx65n-tsip-security.md

 # Using Renesas RX65N Trusted Secure IP (TSIP) with IoTConnect

-This document describes how to use the RX65N Trusted Secure IP (TSIP) for hardware-based TLS client certificate authentication with iotconnect on the Renesas CK-RX65N board.
-This document describes how it is used with the ck-rx65n sample project.
+This document describes how to use the RX65N Trusted Secure IP (TSIP) for hardware-based TLS client certificate authentication with IoTconnect on the Renesas CK-RX65N board with the sample project.

 <img style="width:45%; height:auto" src="./assets/ck-rx65n/IMG_20230316_120246661-crop.jpg"/>